JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 If you ever did an interview, you might have been asked: “What happens when you type something into the Google search box and press enter?”.

-It’s one of the most popular questions you get asked.
+It's one of the most popular questions you get asked.
 People just want to see if you can explain some rather basic concepts and if you have any clue how the internet actually works.

-In this section, I’ll analyze what happens when you type an URL in the address bar of your browser and press enter.
+In this section, I'll analyze what happens when you type an URL in the address bar of your browser and press enter.

-It’s a very interesting topic to dissect in this handbook, as it touches many technologies I can dive into in separate articles.
+It's a very interesting topic to dissect in this handbook, as it touches many technologies I can dive into in separate articles.

 This is tech that is very rarely changed, and powers one the most complex and wide ecosystems ever built by humans.